Ultrasonic transducer: Use in industry

 Ultrasonic sensors can detect the movement of targets and measure the distance to them in many automated factories and process plants.
 Sensors can have an on or off digital output for detecting the movement of objects, or an analog output proportional to distance.
 They can sense the edge of the material as part of a web guiding system.

 Ultrasonic sensors are widely used in cars as parking sensors to aid the driver in reversing into parking spaces.
 They are being tested for a number of other automotive uses including ultrasonic people detection and assisting in autonomous UAV navigation.

 Because ultrasonic sensors use sound rather than light for detection, they work in applications where photoelectric sensors may not.
 Ultrasonics is a great solution for clear object detection and for liquid level measurement, applications that photoelectrics struggle with because of target translucence.
 As well, target color or reflectivity do not affect ultrasonic sensors, which can operate reliably in high-glare environments.

 Passive ultrasonic sensors may be used to detect high-pressure gas or liquid leaks, or other hazardous conditions that generate ultrasonic sound.
-In these devices, audio from the transducer (microphone) is converted down to the human hearing range.
+In these devices, ultrasound from the transducer (microphone) is converted down to the human hearing range (Audible Sound = 20 Hz to 20 kHz).

 High-power ultrasonic emitters are used in commercially available ultrasonic cleaning devices.
 An ultrasonic transducer is affixed to a stainless steel pan which is filled with a solvent (frequently water or isopropanol).
 An electrical square wave feeds the transducer, creating sound in the solvent strong enough to cause cavitation.

 Ultrasonic technology has been used for multiple cleaning purposes.
 One of which that been gaining a decent amount of traction in the past decade is ultrasonic gun cleaning.

+In ultrasonic welding and ultrasonic wire bonding, plastics and metals are joining using vibrations created by power ultrasonic transducers.

 Ultrasonic testing is also widely used in metallurgy and engineering to evaluate corrosion, welds, and material defects using different types of scans.